intershop/helm-charts/charts/pwa/README.md

     ingress-testing:
       hosts:
         # in case multiple PWA instances will be deployed into the given environment
-        # namespace, a postfix has to be added to the hostname: i.e. ${pwa-hostname}-edit
+        # namespace, a postfix has to be added to the hostname: i.e., ${pwa-hostname}-edit
         - host: ${pwa_hostname}.pwa.intershop.de
         - host: ${pwa_hostname}-edit.pwa.intershop.de
       tlsSecretName: tls-star-pwa-intershop-de